Skip to main content

 Resource binding

 The resource parameter binds the access token to specific API endpoints by setting the JWT aud (audience) claim.
-Each regional API validates that its identifier is present in the token's audience.
+Each partition's API validates that its identifier is present in the token's audience.

-To bind a token to a single region, include one resource parameter:
+To bind a token to a single partition, include one resource parameter:

 https://hostsmith.net/api/oauth/authorize?